 Removal of the xorg.conf configuration file: during the installation of the proprietary driver, you created an X configuration file located in /etc/X11/xorg.conf and/or in /etc/X11/xorg.conf.d/xxx.conf.
 It must be removed.
-Always within the console and depending on the file created, remove it with the command: "rm":
+Always within the console and depending on the file created, remove it with the command: "rm" (Here the file corresponding to nVidia which was removed, !! to be tailored to your situation !!):